mhedgpeth/cafe/docs/demo.md

   - update `client.json` on another machine to point at your node over port `59320`

 ### Install chef-client on the node
-  - Run `cafe chef version` and notice that it is not installed
+  - Run `cafe chef status` and notice that it is not installed
   - Run `cafe chef download 12.16.42` - places it in the staging folder (this could be done by a chef cookbook as well)
   - Run `cafe chef install 12.16.42`
-  - Run `cafe chef version` and notice that it is installed, show add/remove programs
+  - Run `cafe chef status` and notice that it is installed, show add/remove programs

 ### Bootstrap the node